Kamalesh3112/Decision-Making-Visualization-Platform-for-Autonomous-Agents-xAI-/README.md

       ```

     > **Tip:** The notebook will usually print the external URL for you once the app is running.

-4. **Click the generated link** to access your interactive visualization dashboard in a new browser tab.

 ---

 <img width="1905" height="978" alt="image" src="https://github.com/user-attachments/assets/d05cfcfb-7ce3-4042-8a6d-bc965f6aefaa" />

+4. **Click the generated ngrok web server link** to access your interactive visualization dashboard from any device!

+---

+## 🌐 About ngrok Web Server

+To enable external access to the Streamlit app running in Colab, **ngrok** is used to create a public tunnel to port `8501`.
+- This automatically generates a public URL (like `https://bd3eab6dcb0c.ngrok-free.app/`) which you can use to access the Streamlit app in your browser.
+- Ngrok is started and managed automatically by the Colab notebook—no manual setup required!
+- This requires authentication token inorder to successfully run the app on desired port number.

+**Why ngrok?**
+- Google Colab notebooks run in a temporary cloud VM with no direct public access.
+- Ngrok solves this by creating a secure tunnel from the Colab VM to the web, making your app instantly shareable.

+---

 ## 📊 Example Use Cases